blambov/cassandra/src/java/org/apache/cassandra/db/memtable/TrieMemtable.md

 ### Complex column

 Complex columns are collections of cells with cell paths.
-We map this to tries where the `Cell` objects without cell path are stored in a trie map with the cell paths as keys.
+We map this to tries where the `TrieCellData` objects are stored in a trie map with the cell paths as keys.
 When we need to return a cell from these containers to a legacy consumer, we combine the `Cell` object with the path used to reach it.
 To make it easier to list the columns contained in a row, we mark the root of a complex column with a special `COMPLEX_COLUMN_MARKER`, a singleton object that contains no data.